shermisaurus/jiit-buy-sell-portal/README.md

 ## Task Distribution

--Amrit Srivastava : 18104070 :- coded the upload part, and checked project efficiency by refractoring ( process of systematically improving your code without writing new functionality ) existing functions and variables in the codebase.
+- Amrit Srivastava : 18104070 :- coded the upload part, and checked project efficiency by refractoring ( process of systematically improving your code without writing new functionality ) existing functions and variables in the codebase.

--Ishita Batra : 18104082 :- coded rent and resale part of the project.
+- Ishita Batra : 18104082 :- coded rent and resale part of the project.

--Ankesh Bharti : 18104071 :- division of functions and categories in the codebase and prepared the report docs.
+- Ankesh Bharti : 18104071 :- division of functions and categories in the codebase and prepared the report docs.

 - Shubh Anand : 18104069 :- bringed up the project idea, workign and branching of the code.